bitmakerla/estela/docs/estela/api/helm.md

 install, and upgrade complex Kubernetes applications.
 You can learn more about Helm in its [official webpage](https://helm.sh/).

-Estela provides a Helm Chart to allow an easy deployment.
+estela provides a Helm Chart to allow an easy deployment.
 In order to deploy using Helm Chart, you need to configure some variables.
 In the [`estela-api-helm/`](https://github.com/bitmakerla/estela/tree/main/estela-api-helm) directory, you will find the `values.yaml.example` file, which you should copy into a file named `values.yaml` and set the required values.